tahmid-chowdhury/SOFE4630U-MS1/README.md

 ## Design
 Download the Labels.csv file from the Design folder in the repository.
 Write two Python scripts to produce and consume the records read from the CSV file.
 Create a new topic and assign it a name that suits the purpose of the CSV file.

-The producer should:
+#### The Producer:

-* read the CSV file.
+1. Read the CSV file.
-* iterate over the records of the CSV file.
+2. Iterate over the records in the CSV file:
-    * convert each record (row from the CSV file) into a dictionary.
+   - Convert each record (row from the CSV file) into a dictionary.
-    * serialize the dictionary into a message
+   - Serialize the dictionary into a message.
-    * Publish the message into your topic
+   - Publish the message to your topic.

-The consumer should:
+#### The Consumer:
-* receive messages from the topic.
+1. Receive messages from the topic.
+2. Process each message:
-* deserialize them to a dictionary.
+   - Deserialize the message into a dictionary.
-* print their values.
+   - Print the values of the dictionary.

 ## Deliverables
 1. A report that includes the discussion and the design parts.